Boston Blackie: Radio

 Concurrent with the Columbia Pictures films, a Boston Blackie radio series—also starring Chester Morris—aired on NBC June 23 – September 15, 1944, as a summer replacement for Amos 'n' Andy.
-Lesley Woods played Blackie's girlfriend Mary Wesley; Richard Lane played Inspector Farraday.
+Richard Lane played Inspector Farraday.
 Harlow Wilcox was the announcer for the 30-minute program.

 A new incarnation of the Boston Blackie radio series aired April 11, 1945 – October 25, 1950, starring Richard Kollmar.
 Maurice Tarplin played Inspector Farraday; Jan Miner was Mary.
 More than 200 half-hour episodes were transcribed and syndicated by Frederick Ziv to Mutual and other network outlets.